 When discussing your bill rate and terms for a project, know what you want ahead of time, what you plan on asking for, and what your absolute bottom line is.
 Price can sometimes be a point of contention in contract negotiation, but if you come prepared and confident, you can reach an agreement with your client.

 In addition to payment, discuss how your client wants to be billed as well as net terms—the amount of time your client has to send payment after receiving an invoice.

 4. Responsibilities of Each Party

-When creating a contract, don’t assume that anything is understood—it’s best to get it in writing.
+When creating an independent contractor agreement, don’t assume that anything is understood—it’s best to get it in writing.
 If there are multiple departments or business units involved in a project, designate a point of contact and discuss how much time this person will have for reviews and approvals.
 Establish a process for communicating your progress that works best for you and your client.
 Some clients will require contractors to provide insurance coverage; if this is the case, it should be included in your contract.

 5. Project Timeline and Deadlines

-Include the general length of your working relationship in your contract; if you don’t know exactly when you will complete your project, you can list an approximate timeline.
+Include the general length of your working relationship in your independent contractor agreement; if you don’t know exactly when you will complete your project, you can list an approximate timeline.
 Outline concrete deadlines for project deliverables and discuss exactly what the client expects you to deliver at those points.

 In addition, discuss what constitutes a successful deliverable or milestone.
 Setting actionable metrics will help you make progress towards your goals, and your client will know exactly what they can expect to receive at each step in the process.